 Brachial plexus injuries are one of the most serious injuries motorcyclists can suffer after being thrown off of their bikes as a result of a collision or being physically hit by a car.

 What is a brachial plexus injury?

-This injury is a devastating life changing injury which should only be dealt with by an experienced catastrophic injury lawyer.
-Essentially the nerves attached to the spine which control movement of the arms are completely or partially severed or stretched.
+This injury is a devastating life-changing injury that should only be dealt with by an experienced catastrophic injury lawyer.
+Essentially the nerves attached to the spine which control the movement of the arms are completely or partially severed or stretched.
 This often results in a “flaccid” arm with no usable function or limited function but this is also often accompanied by the most severe form of pain known as “neuropathic pain”.
 There will be an underlying level of pain but also spikes in severity when the pain goes beyond the normal 10/10 scale on the scoring system used known as VAS (Visual Analogue Scale).
-Clients have often described the pain as a vice like crushing type pain sometimes with accompanying pain like the arm is being burnt or set on fire.
+Clients have often described the pain as a vice-like crushing type of pain sometimes with accompanying pain like the arm is being burnt or set on fire.
 This is often called breakthrough pain which stops the person in their tracks and doubles them up in agony for what can be several minutes.